Skip to main content

 1. Click the AI icon in the top right of your screen

-This will open the latest thread you were using from the home page of the Vega web platform.
+This will open the latest chat thread you were using from the home page of the Vega web platform.

 2. Click the (+) icon and select “New chat.”

-This will open a new thread.
-If you are on a page such as a meeting page and clients are linked to that meeting, Vega will automatically link those clients to the thread.
+This will open a new chat thread.
+If you are on a page such as a meeting page and clients are linked to that meeting, Vega will automatically link those clients to the chat thread.

-When you open a thread from somewhere outside the dedicated Vega chat (for example from another page in Vega), Vega is aware of the page you are currently on.
+When you open a chat thread from somewhere outside the dedicated Vega chat (for example from another page in Vega), Vega is aware of the page you are currently on.
 This context helps Vega interpret your request.

 Features of the Vega chat and threads